-- Remove the kitchen twine and cut the tenderloin into 1–2 inch slices and serve with the sauce.
+- Remove the kitchen twine and cut the tenderloin into 1–2 inch slices

 - Hold a sharp chef’s knife blade flat, so that it’s parallel to your cutting board, and make a lengthwise cut into the center of the tenderloin, stopping short of the opposite edge so that the flaps remain attached.

 - Cover with plastic wrap.
 Pound the meat with a mallet, with a bottom of a pan to your desired thickness.